Field Liaison Officers

 In accordance with the Canada Elections Act, field liaison officers (FLOs) are responsible, under the Chief Electoral Officer's general direction, and in respect of the geographical area (region) to which they are assigned, for providing support to returning officers (ROs) and acting as intermediary between ROs and the Office of the Chief Electoral Officer.

-EC has also reviewed its governance framework to provide more accountability and leadership responsibilities for FLOs, both between and during electoral events.
+EC has also reviewed its governance framework to assign more accountability and leadership responsibilities to FLOs when carrying out their duties both between and during electoral events.

-- The adoption of best practices by fostering collaboration and promoting information sharing among ROs to find solutions to regional issues and challenges
+- Foster collaboration and promote information-sharing among ROs to find solutions to regional issues and challenges

-- The practical implementation of changes with respect to legislation, processes, policies, practices and priorities
+- Implement changes with respect to legislation, processes, policies, practices and priorities

-- Pre-event field readiness assignments conducted by ROs by endorsing deliverables; negotiating plans and budgets with EC; providing advice, guidance, coaching and support to ROs; and encouraging timely completion of tasks within allotted budgets and guidelines
+- Oversee pre-event field-readiness assignments completed by ROs by committing to deliverables, negotiating plans and budgets with EC, providing advice, guidance, coaching and support to ROs, and encouraging completion of tasks on time, on budget and within guidelines

-- Engagement activities with their respective provincial or territorial management bodies, municipalities, school boards and other organizations in the region
+- Lead engagement activities with provincial or territorial management bodies, municipalities, school boards and other organizations in the region

 They are also actively involved in:

-- The recruitment and orientation of ROs and assistant returning officers (AROs)
+- Recruiting and orienting ROs and assistant returning officers (AROs)

-- The optimization of EC's plans by providing expert advice on regional challenges and considerations
+- Optimizing EC's plans by providing expert advice on regional challenges and considerations

-- The development of performance objectives, expected results, measures and assessments for ROs
+- Developing performance objectives, expected results, measures and assessments for ROs

-- Provide advice, coaching and support to ROs in carrying out legislated and operational deliverables
+- Advise, coach and support ROs in carrying out legislated and operational deliverables

-- Assist ROs in problem-solving local issues and in obtaining EC support, when required
+- Assist ROs with solving local issues and obtaining EC's support, as needed

-- Coordinate regional activities such as recruitment and outreach initiatives; school board, vendor or service provider liaison; etc.
+- Coordinate regional activities in areas such as recruitment and outreach and liaise with school boards, vendors or service providers, among others

-- Work with regional media advisors to respond to and handle media requests
+- Work with regional media advisors to handle media requests

-- Conduct assessments of pre-identified activities in local EC offices linked to RO performance objectives, provide advice to ROs on corrective actions and report accordingly to HQ throughout the election period
+- Conduct assessments of pre-determined activities linked to RO performance objectives in local EC offices, provide advice to ROs on corrective actions, and report to HQ on such matters throughout the election period

-- Provide assessments to senior management at headquarters regarding the overall management of the election in their region, including how ROs are meeting objectives and fulfilling statutory requirements and EC policies
+- Assess the overall management of the election in their region for senior management at headquarters, including how ROs are meeting objectives, fulfilling statutory requirements and following EC policies

 There are 31 FLO regions across Canada.
 All positions are currently filled.